-If you don’t have your name on the title or a lien is showing, you may not be able to sell your car or use it for a title loan.
+If you don’t have your name on the title or a lien is showing, you may not be able to sell your car or use it for a title loan in Ohio.
 Why is there a lien?
 How can you remove it?
 Learn more about this common obstacle and how to get it resolved.

 What is a title lien?